The Recursive Mind: Why Intelligence Creates Existential Dread

 This is a personal essay exploring an insight that helped me understand my own existential dread.
 While I use concepts from computer science as a framework, this is philosophical speculation, not established science.

 Winter 2018, New York.
 I sat in my apartment, cozy from the cold outside, staring at the ceiling and feeling utterly miserable.
-For days, I'd been obsessed with a single question: why does consciousness seem to inevitably lead to thoughts of suicide?
+Throughout my younger years, I had been obsessed with a very uncomfortable question: why does consciousness seem to inevitably lead to thoughts of suicide?
 Camus called it the only philosophical question that truly matters.
-Unable to bear the weight any longer, I opened a notebook and decided to think it through systematically.
+That day I decided I’d answer this question to the best of my ability, and not let it bother me for the time being.
+So I opened a notebook and decided to think it through systematically.

-What I discovered surprised me.
-The moment I connected the dots, the existential dread simply vanished.
-It's been over five years, and the insight has held.
-I haven't been haunted by that particular darkness since.
-Now, with AI systems becoming increasingly sophisticated, I believe this insight is more relevant than ever.
+What I discovered that day was something very profound.
+The moment I connected the dots, the dread simply vanished.
+It has been over five years since then, and the insight has held and I haven't been haunted by that particular kind of darkness since.

-My first real encounter with mental recursion came in a college computer science class.
-We were learning to traverse binary trees using recursive functions—functions that call themselves until they meet a stopping condition.
-It's an elegant solution to complex problems, but there's something uniquely unsettling about recursion that goes beyond mere difficulty.
+My first real encounter with mental recursion was a college computer science class.
+We were learning to traverse binary trees using recursive functions.
+These are functions that call themselves until they meet a stopping condition.
+It's an elegant solution to complex problems.
+But for the first time learners, there's something uniquely unsettling about taking this concept in.
+And of a different quality than mere being a difficult topic.

-When students first encounter recursive functions, they don't just find them intellectually challenging.
+When students first encounter recursive functions, they don't just find them intellectually / IQ kind of challenging.
 They experience a visceral discomfort, a quality of pain that's hard to articulate.
-There's something deeply unnerving about a function calling itself, something that feels fundamentally dangerous.
+There's something deeply unnerving about a function calling itself endlessly, something that feels fundamentally dangerous.

 This discomfort, I realized, isn't accidental.
 It's our brain's alarm system recognizing a potentially catastrophic pattern: the infinite loop.